Jim Woodring: Other projects

-In June 2010, Scott Eder Gallery in Brooklyn featured a solo show of Jim's Weathercaft art.
+In June 2010, Scott Eder Gallery in Brooklyn featured a solo show of Jim's Weathercraft art.

 A 48-minute DVD called Visions of Frank: Short Films by Japan's Most Audacious Animators was released by Japan's PressPop Music in 2005.
 It is a collection of nine animated shorts created between 2000 and 2005, each produced by a different artist or team interpreting a different Frank work.
 Aside from designing the packaging, Woodring had no input into the production of these films, leaving their interpretation entirely up to the animators.

 In 2010, a 93-minute documentary was released entitled The Lobster and the Liver: The Unique World of Jim Woodring, directed by Jonathan Howells.

 As of April 2011, Woodring keeps an infrequently updated blog, where he sometimes posts panels from works-in-progress, including Weathercraft and Congress of the Animals, as well as other projects, such as new paintings and the construction and demonstration of a working seven-foot dip pen.

 Woodring and his wife, Mary, have a son named Maxfield, who has published a graphic novel of his own titled OAK, printed with a grant from the Xeric Foundation, a page from which was featured on November 18, 2012 as an entry for Woodring's blog.